 Marienville

-Hikers can head to the Allegheny National Forest, the only national forest in Pennsylvania, to enjoy scenic views along more than 200 miles of trails.
-The North Country National Scenic Trail is the longest trail in the Allegheny National Forest at 96.3 miles long and is one of three designated National Scenic Trails in Pennsylvania.
+The Allegheny National Forest, PA’s only designated national forest, celebrated its 100th anniversary in 2023!
+The forest is an outdoor enthusiast’s wonderland with hiking and mountain biking trails, scenic views, and all sorts of terrain to explore along its more than 200 miles of trails.
+At 96.3 miles, the North Country National Scenic Trail is the longest trail in the forest and is one of three designated National Scenic Trails in PA.
 This trail takes visitors to vistas of the Allegheny Reservoir passing through rock outcroppings, open hardwoods, old growth forests, and stands of hemlock.

 13. Pine Grove Furnace State Park